Have you heard about the new feature from Build a Menu?

 Buy Here (They don't currently have them on sale from Amazon, but you can purchase it from a 3rd party seller.)

 This books gives lots of practical advice for reasoning with your child Biblically.
 Since younger children do not have the reasoning capability of an older child, it seems a better choice for older children.
 (My oldest is 7, and I feel he is old enough to understand the concepts presented.)
+I don't agree with all of the ways the material is presented, but I do agree with the big picture philosophy behind it.

 This book made me excited to put its ideas into action!
 It not only gave me hope that we could work through some of the seemingly insurmountable issues one of my child is dealing with, but it gave a step-by-step plan for doing so!